Environment Variables

 .env File

-When a .env file exists in the project root directory, Rsbuild will automatically use dotenv to load these environment variables and add them to the current Node.js process.
+When a .env file exists in the project root directory, Rsbuild CLI will automatically use dotenv to load these env variables and add them to the current Node.js process.
+The Public Variables will be exposed in the client code.

 File Types